shua5115/AssimpToLuaConverter/README.md

 reformat data to be shader-friendly, load vertex data into love2d meshes, and add nodes to game world

 Because of the aforementioned tradeoffs, I have resolved that I shouldn't spend more time on this solution.
-Look out for a fork of love2d with various add-ons, because I am practically forced to do so to achieve the goal of a 3D engine in love2d.
+Look out for a fork of love2d with various add-ons, because I am practically forced to do so to achieve the goal of a versatile 3D engine in love2d.